 - Flashing lights (although photosensitive epilepsy is quite rare, affecting only around 5% of those with epilepsy)

-The first line of treatment for children with epilepsy is medication using antiepileptic drugs or AEDs.
-Most medication is taken twice daily and it is important that the medication is taken in the way that the doctor has prescribed.
+Treatment for children with epilepsy is medication using antiepileptic drugs or AEDs.
+Most medication is taken twice daily.
 AEDs are not a cure for epilepsy, but they can reduce the amount of seizures a person is having.